void-linux/void-packages/Manual.md

 - `disabled` can be set to disable update checking for the package, in cases where checking for updates is impossible or does not make sense.
 This should be set to a string describing why it is disabled.

+#### Git forge endpoints

+When `update_check.sh` scans URLs against a git forge's `info/refs` endpoint (used automatically for `github.com`, `gitlab.*`, `bitbucket.org`, `codeberg.org`, and `git.sr.ht` URLs), custom `pattern` entries may omit the `refs/tags/` prefix; it is auto-prefixed when not already present.
+For example, these two patterns are equivalent for a GitHub-hosted package:

+	pattern='refs/tags/vulkan-sdk-\K[\d.]+'
+	pattern='vulkan-sdk-\K[\d.]+'

+The second form is preferred: it keeps the pattern focused on the package-specific tag convention rather than restating the endpoint format.

+This auto-prefixing only applies when the URL contains `info/refs`;
+patterns used against URLs set explicitly via `site` are matched as-written.

+#### Choosing between `site`, `distfiles_only` and the default behavior

+Most packages need neither `site` nor `distfiles_only`: the default behavior of scanning the homepage and distfiles directories works well when the `pattern` (or the default regex) has a strong anchor that won't match unrelated content.

+Use `distfiles_only=yes` when:

+- A custom `pattern` is specific enough to detect versions on the distfiles URL, but matches unrelated numbers when applied to the package homepage.

+Use `site=URL` when:

+- The version cannot be detected from `homepage` or `distfiles` directories alone (e.g., upstream lists versions on a separate release page).
+- One of the URLs in `distfiles` is a secondary file (such as a pkg-config template fetched from `raw.githubusercontent.com`) that produces unwanted matches independently of the homepage.
+- A non-standard `info/refs` endpoint must be targeted (e.g., a self-hosted forge whose URL doesn't match the automatic patterns above).

 <a id="patches"></a>
 ### Handling patches